 As roses are deep-rooting plants, they are quite drought-tolerant and rarely need watering once they are established, particularly when growing in medium to heavy clay loams.
 In prolonged periods of hot, dry weather, however, they may need a deep watering once every 10-14 days.

-Water on to the soil in the evening rather than in the heat of the day minimises water loss through evaporation, keeping the leaves dry to minimise the spread of diseases like black spot and mildews.
+Water onto the soil in the evening rather than in the heat of the day minimises water loss through evaporation, keeping the leaves dry to minimise the spread of diseases like black spots and mildews.

 Roses are gross feeders.
-To maintain established roses, use a Scotts Osmocote® Controlled Release Fertiliser in early spring and again in late summer.
+To maintain established roses, use a Scotts Osmocote® Controlled Release Fertiliser: Roses, Gardenias, Azaleas & Camellias in early spring and again in late summer.

 Providing that the soil have been prepared well prior to planting and roses are fed correctly, nutrient deficiencies should not occur.
 If yellowing leaves do develop, the rose may be suffering from iron and/or manganese deficiencies.
 These can be fixed with trace elements treatments.

-Likewise pale patches towards the centres of leaves and areas of dead tissue near the main vein may indicate a lack of magnesium.
-Iron sulfate and/or Epsom salts will assist balancing these deficiencies.
+Likewise, pale patches towards the centres of leaves and areas of dead tissue near the main vein may indicate a lack of magnesium.
+Iron sulfate and/or Epsom salts will assist in balancing these deficiencies.

 Organic mulches are extremely valuable in helping retain soil moisture as well as reducing the level of maintenance needed by suppressing weeds and keeping soils cool.
 Apply mulch as recommended on the bag.